Neck-Pinching of $CP^1$-structures in the $PSL(2,C)$-character variety

-Then exactly one of the following two holds. \begin{enumerate}[(i)] \item $\rho_\infi(m)$ is parabolic, \begin{itemize} \item the restriction of $f_t\col \ti{S} \to \CP^1$ to $\til{S} \minus \phi^{-1}(N)$ converges to a $\rho_\infi$-equivariant continuous map $f_\infi \col \til{S} \minus \phi^{-1}(N) \to \CP^1$, such that the boundary components of $\til{S} \minus \phi^{-1}(N)$ map to its corresponding parabolic fixed point (Theorem \ref{DevelopingMapWithParabolicCusp}), and \item moreover, if the cusps of $C_\infi$ have horodisk quotient neighborhoods, then $f_t\col \ti{S} \to \CP^1$ converges to a $\rho_\infi$-equivariant continuous map $f_\infi\col \til{S} \to \CP^1$, and, in fact, there is a multiloop $M$ which is a union of finitely many parallel copies of $m$ such that $f_\infi$ is a local homeomorphism exactly on $\til{S} \minus \phi^{-1}(M)$, and $f_\infi$ takes each component $\ti{m}$ of $\phi^{-1}(M)$ to its corresponding parabolic fixed point (Theorem \ref{ParabolicDevConverges}). \end{itemize} \item $\rho_\infi(m) = I$, and for every diverging sequence $t_1 < t_2 < \dots$, there is a subsequence such that \begin{itemize} \item the restriction of $f_{t_i}$ to $\til{S} \minus \phi^{-1}(N)$ converges to a $\rho_\infi$-equivariant continuous map $f_\infi \col \til{S} \minus \phi^{-1}(N) \to \CP^1$, and \item $\Axis(\rho_{t_i}(m))$ converges to a geodesic in $\H^3$ or a point in $\CP^1$ so that $f_\infi$ takes the boundary components of $\ti{N}_m$ onto the ideal points (in $\CP^1$) of $\lim_{i \to \infi} \Axis(\rho_{t_i}(m))$ (Theorem \ref{TrivialNeck}). \end{itemize} \end{enumerate} \end{thm} (See Definition \ref{axis} for the axes of matrices in $\PSL(2, \C)$.) \begin{remark} A (2$\pi$-)grafting is a (cut-and-paste) operation of a $\CP^1$-structure , and it yields a new $\CP^1$-structure with the same holonomy, by inserting an appropriate cylinder along an (admissible) loop (\cite{Goldman-87}, see also \cite{Kapovich-01, Baba[19]}).
-In the second part of (i) in Theorem \ref{LImitInDevelopingMap}, each component of the multiloop (except one) corresponds to a $2\pi$-grafting along $m$.
-To be more precise, there a continuous family of admissible loops $m_t$ on $C_t$ homotopic to $m$ for sufficiently large $t > 0$, such that the grafting $\Gr_{m_t} C_t$ of $C$ along $m_t$ yields a very similar diverging path in $\PP$ except that the number of the loops of $M$ increases by one.
+Then, by an appropriate isotopy of $S$ in $t \geq 0$ homotopic to the identity, exactly one of (i) and (ii) holds. \begin{enumerate}[(i)] \item \begin{itemize} \item $\rho_\infi(m)$ is parabolic; \item the cusps of $C_\infi$ have horodisk quotient neighborhoods; \item $f_t\col \ti{S} \to \CP^1$ converges to a $\rho_\infi$-equivariant continuous map $f_\infi\col \til{S} \to \CP^1$ uniformly on compact subsets, and moreover, there is a multiloop $M$ which is a union of finitely many parallel copies of $m$ such that $f_\infi$ is a local homeomorphism exactly on $\til{S} \minus \phi^{-1}(M)$, and $f_\infi$ takes each component $\ti{m}$ of $\phi^{-1}(M)$ to its corresponding parabolic fixed point (Theorem \ref{ParabolicDevConverges}). \end{itemize}